krivaten/site/content/blog/types-of-banks.md

 ## Types of Banks
 ### Central Banks
 In the United States, this is our nation's primary authority, known as the Federal Reserve.
-They are responsible for distributing currency, managing interest rates, trying to keep the economy stable, and regulating commercial banks.
+They are responsible for the monetary policy of the country, which includes tasks like like distributing currency, managing interest rates, and regulating commercial banks.

 ### Commercial Banks
-These are the name-brand banks we're all familiar with.
-Ones like JPMorgan Chase, Bank of America, and Wells Fargo.
+These are the name-brand banks we're all familiar with (e.g., JPMorgan Chase, Bank of America, Wells Fargo, etc.).
 They serve the basic needs of most businesses and people by offering a robust list of services like checking accounts, savings accounts, loans, mortgages, credit cards, merchant services, cash management, lines of credit, business credit cards, and more.
+As such, they are the most common type of bank.

 ### Retail Banks
 This is another term for your typical bank, but it primarily focuses on the individual rather than the business.
 Within the United States, virtually all commercial banks also offer retail services, but the experience is so seamless you never have to consider the difference between the two.